 Note that sex drive varies from man to man.
 A man with a low libido compared to another man may not necessarily be suffering from testosterone deficiency.
 The sign to look for is a drastic and rapid drop in libido compared to where it was before.

-Sex drive can also be affected by stress or lack of sleep.
+A man's sex drive may also be affected by stress or lack of sleep.
 Note that high levels of the stress hormone cortisol, as well as insufficient sleep, both correlate with depressed testosterone levels.
+There are ways for men to naturally boost their sex drive through things like reducing alcohol intake or by trying to focus on reducing stress in their lives.

 And a low libido is not necessarily a sign of low T, and some men with low T experience no change in appetite for sex.
 However, men who experience a drop in libido should definitely get their testosterone levels tested.